We have tested 15 VPS plans from DigitalOcean and Amazon EC2. This page is a summary and comparison of all test results for those 2 providers.

 The grades above are based on the following test results.

-We ran a database intensive web application with ~100,000 hits per day for several days on VPSs from Amazon EC2 and DigitalOcean.
+We ran a database intensive web application with ~100,000 hits per day for several days on cloud servers from DigitalOcean and Amazon EC2.
 This is the average response time measured locally on the VPS for each plan we tested.

 Local Response Time per Plan